ruzickap/action-my-broken-link-checker/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Your YAML file**
-A link to your repository and link to your YAML file

 **Additional context**
 Add any other context about the problem here.